sebagn/NLP_Xdb/Readme.md

 EDA of an X db

-Libraries used are numpy, pandas, matplotlib, seaborn, re, nltk, CountVectorizer, LDA clustering
+Libraries used are numpy, pandas, matplotlib, seaborn, re, nltk, CountVectorizer, LDA clustering, fuzzyWuzzy, zeroshot classification